 REASONS FOR OVEREATING

 Throughout the story, “Butter” mentions several reasons that influence his eating behaviour.
-Add the factors that he mentions within the book to the depiction below.
+Add the factors that he mentions in the book to the picture below.
 Differentiate between internal factors and external factors that influence his behaviour and arrange them accordingly.

 APPEARANCE VS REALITY